CO2 Fractional Laser Resurfacing treatment.

 The Fraxel was the first and best marketed of these fractional lasers, although it is not well controlled.
 You can power down a strong laser…you can’t power up a weak laser.
 Other lasers attempt to make up for their shortcomings, but usually results in more collateral damage, pain, and risk for scarring.
 The expected down time with the Fraxel, including bleeding and oozing from the face, is about ten (10) days.
 Since the damage is more superficial, multiple treatments (each with 10 days of down time) are required for optimal results with the Fraxel.

 The down time with the CO2 laser we use is three to four days.
 It is significantly more powerful (goes deeper), and much more precise, so it does not burn the surface.
 Because this laser reaches so deeply, it takes several months for full results to appear at the surface.
 This CO2 laser (it’s my second) has the added benefit of radiofrequency for more skin tightening and collagen production.
 In the following months, you will look younger as time passes, as your body creates its own collagen to fill lines and improve texture.
+Clients should follow these pre-procedure instructions before receiving this treatment.
 Clients should plan for a productive weekend indoors, as they will need to apply ointments and follow other aftercare measures every few hours for at least three days.